 A project co-financed by Bucharest City Council through ARCUB within the Programme Bucharest – Open City 2021.
+For detailed information about the funding programme of Bucharest City Council you can access www.arcub.ro.
 The content of this material does not necessarily reflect the official position of Bucharest City Council or ARCUB.

 *Both the project title and the name of the space are inspired from the book “Un autre monde”, of the 19th century French author and illustrator, J.J.
 Grandville.